RemarkableAlly/alx-system_engineering-devops/0x02-shell_redirections/README.md

-9-duplicate_last_line script to duplicate the last line of the of the file's content 10-no_more_js script to delete all files with a extention '.js' 12-newest_files script to displays the 10 newest files in the current directory
+9-duplicate_last_line script to duplicate the last line of the of the file's content 10-no_more_js script to delete all files with a extention '.js' 12-newest_files script to displays the 10 newest files in the current directory 13-unique script to sort and  takes a list of words as input and prints only words that appear exactly once.
+14-findthatword script to lines contenting root pattern